-Haunted houses in New York
+Haunted houses in NYC

 New York’s most high-tech haunted house is not only truly terrifying, it also has an educational element.
 Every year, students in City Tech’s Theatreworks program produce the attraction from the ground up, with skeleton pirates, talking paintings and a grisly bathroom.
 Participants trigger the hotel’s spooky surprises with a series of hidden sensors that respond to the audience’s movements.Read more

 You've probably heard the tale of Jekyll and Hyde, but did you know the doctor's haunted abode is open to you (at your own risk, of course)?
-Explore his home, and try not to flinch as actors reenact the many spooky and mysterious moments of Dr. Jekyll story.
+Explore his home and try not to flinch (or spill your drink) as actors reenact the many spooky and mysterious moments of Dr. Jekyll's story.Read more